Regular Show Creator JG Quintel Parties on at Cartoon Network

 It was weird because I didn’t want to make a cartoon that would play too young, and I didn’t want to comment on the fact that they are these things.
 I mean, that’s what they are, but you don’t want to turn the show into them going, “Hey, you’re a blue jay!”
 It became a combination of the idea that they’re real people, but they’re also these other things.
 It really played for the humor that they’re these weird things.
 Especially with the surreal nature of the show where it always goes to this surreal place at the end, if they had all been humans it just wouldn’t have been as fun.
 It just happened naturally.

 It’s weird because Rigby, as an example, feels like a real person that I’ve met in my life, but I think if you had a cartoon of a man walking around and doing what he does, people would say it’s over the top or unrealistic.
-Does have those characters enable you to take more chances with their personalities and vices?
+Do the characters enable you to take more chances with their personalities and vices?

 Rigby for sure is like a pushed version of people you know that act without thinking.
 He does crazy things, and you just go, “Why are you doing this?”
 I think people have it in them to do that, but they also have the common sense to stop and think about the consequences of their actions.
 So having them be animals makes it a lot easier to get away with what they’re doing.
 Otherwise, we might get more notes or who knows.

 How do you interact with your audience?
-A lot of people will compare Regular Show to Adventure Time just because it has a large adult audience along with the kids watching.
-Do you try to tailor any of the show towards one group or another, or is making yourself laugh at it the highest priority?
+A lot of people will compare Regular Show to Adventure Time just because it has a large adult audience along with the kids.
+Do you try to tailor any of the show towards one group or another, or is making yourself laugh the highest priority?

 We definitely keep track.
 We check the internet and see what people are thinking about the episodes.
 Ultimately, we’re making it for ourselves.
 That’s where we come from.
 We work on making each other laugh, and a lot of us went to school together so we’re all friends.
 We spent a lot of time working together before Regular Show even started.
 So to get the opportunity to do a show where things are a bit more aged up but is still what we want to do, it’s just a bonus that kids really seem to enjoy it too.
 But we find online that their parents enjoy it and college kids are enjoying it and high school kids are enjoying it.